MUA---Here to Stay ...Today!

 Flawed Criticisms of Deregulation

-It is pertinent therefore to question the main criticisms made of deregulation
+It is pertinent therefore to question the main criticisms made of deregulation proposals.

 Are Increases in Earnings Inequality a "Bad Thing"?